Gin Control Solutions

 - Audible and visual alarm system

-Gin Stand Control
+Gin Stand Controls

-Once the cotton has undergone the cleaning process via the stick machine and separators it enters the gin stand, the heart of the ginning process.
+The gin stand, the heart of the ginning process.
 The capacity and potential quality of the produced cotton rests on the proper operation of the gin stand.

 An attentive ginner at the gin stand will ensure that the saw cylinder is free to rotate properly and that no foreign objects are within.
-Once verified, the ginner may distance himself to the integrated ginn stand controller, and full operation may commence.
+Once verified, the ginner may distance himself to the integrated gin stand controller, and full operation may commence.

 If a need arises and the ginner must come close to the gin stand, Brandon and Clark’s remote swing arm can fully operate the gin stand while still being positioned at a safe distance.